-The Southwest Florida Water Management District (District) is hosting a virtual public outreach and presenting preliminary flood prone area information for the Bowlees Creek watershed.
-The District will gather comments, and investigate any issues identified by the public.
+The Southwest Florida Water Management District (District) conducted a virtual public outreach from 5/10/21 to 6/24/21.
+The District presented preliminary flood prone area information for the Bowlees Creek watershed and gathered comments from residents.
+The District will investigate any issues identified by the public during the outreach period.

 This watershed study is funded by the District and Manatee County.
 Flood prone area information will be used by local governments and the District for floodplain management once finalized.
 This information is not currently being incorporated into the Federal Emergency Management Agency (FEMA) Digital Flood Insurance Rate Maps (DFIRMs); however, it may be used in future DFIRM updates.